Artificial Intelligence adds visuals and context links to podcasts

 Podest, a podcast app for iOS, has released a new version.
 Michael Nisi, the developer, wrote a lengthy blog post explaining why he’s released it.
 Unusually, all its code is open on Github.
 He says: “I’ve open sourced the app, not only to give back to the community, from which I’ve learned so much, but also to improve code quality.
 The more components are used in other contexts, the better.”

-Enterprise - IAB Certified Podcast Metrics — Need Podcast Measurement Certification?
+IAB Certified Podcast Statistics by Blubrry — Need Podcast Measurement Certification?
 Blubrry Enterprise Podcast Statistics is your fast track for networks and media buyers.
 Tested, Audited, Certified.
 Contact email@example.com

-World's Largest Conference for Podcasters — Podcast Movement will welcome nearly 3,000 attendees this August to the world's largest conference and trade show for podcasters and the podcast industry.
-Sign up to ATTEND, EXHIBIT, or SPEAK today!
+World's Largest Conference for Podcasters — Podcast Movement will welcome 3,000 attendees this August to the world's largest conference and trade show for podcasters and the podcast industry.
+If you're in podcasting, you won't want to miss it!

 School of Podcasting — Online Courses, Live Coaching, and Community.
 Save 20% with coupon code " podnews " Start your podcast today.